-Kia's 2003 Sorento was the Korean automaker's first foray into midsize sport utility vehicles.
+Kia's Sorento was the Korean automaker's first foray into midsize sport utility vehicles.
 At less than 182 inches long, the Sorento technically is a compact SUV, but interior dimensions are comparatively closer to midsize SUVs such as the Toyota Highlander, Ford Explorer and Toyota 4Runner.
+For 2008, there's a new V-6 engine in the base LX Sorento.

-Although the old Sorento's 3.5-liter V-6 was not the most powerful engine among its competitors, its price — under $20,000 for a reasonably equipped Sorento LX — was competitive.
-For 2007, Kia bumps the Sorento's V-6 to 3.8 liters, yielding a 36 percent power increase.
-Additional safety equipment, more standard features and a mild face-lift are also on the bill.
+For 2007, Kia bumped the Sorento's V-6 engine up to 3.8 liters.
+That engine is still available on the uplevel EX, but LX models now have a new 3.3-liter V-6.
 Though Kia lists the same competitors as before, shoppers might also consider some recently upsized compact SUVs such as the Toyota RAV4 and Mitsubishi Outlander.

-Trim levels remain the same, with base LX and uplevel EX models.
 Rear-wheel drive is standard, and two types of four-wheel drive are available.
-The 2007 Sorento hits showrooms in fall 2006.

-The Sorento's updated fascia looks much like Kia's smaller Sportage SUV.
-Shared Sportage styling cues include a multi-slat grille, narrower air dam and larger headlights with orange borders.
-The revisions add 0.9 inches to the Sorento's length, for 180.7 inches total.
-Wheelbase, width and height remain the same.
+The Sorento looks much like Kia's smaller Sportage SUV.
+Shared Sportage styling cues include a multi-slat grille, narrow air dam and larger headlights with orange borders.

-Both the LX and EX have 16-inch wheels.
-An LX Sport Package upgrades to 17 inch wheels while also adding running boards and a rear spoiler.
+Both the LX and EX have 16-inch wheels, but 17-inch wheels are optional.
 The Sorento EX includes fog lights, while an EX Luxury Package trims the door handles in chrome.